pseudo-longinus/meow-dock/README_EN.md

 <!-- ![Build Status](URL_TO_BUILD_STATUS_IMAGE) -->
 [![License: Apache 2.0](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-**A tool for 99% of personal edge devices, providing stable, low-latency, high-reliability operations without requiring a GPU or extra API compute purchases.**
+**A tool for 99% of personal end-devices, providing stable, low-latency, high-reliability operations without requiring a GPU or extra API compute purchases.**

 ## Problem Solved

-Our goal is to encapsulate common operations on personal edge devices (e.g., searching the web and then asking an AI) into stable, low-latency, GPU-free modular components (MCPs or functions), bridging the last mile between AI and device operations.
+Our goal is to encapsulate common operations on personal end-devices (e.g., searching the web and then asking an AI) into stable, low-latency, GPU-free modular components (MCPs or functions), bridging the last mile between AI and device operations.

 ## Target Users

-This project mainly serves **individual developers and enterprises working on Agents, workflow automation, or other edge device operation scenarios**.
+This project mainly serves **individual developers and enterprises working on Agents, workflow automation, and other end-devices operation scenarios**.

 ## Features ✨

-*   **Functionality:** Operate websites/software with a single Python command.
+*   **Functions:** Operate websites/software with a single Python command.
 Currently supports: Baidu Search and Yuanbao Q&A
 *   **Characteristics:**
 *    (1).
 All supported website/software operations are performed on CPU, with no need for GPU or third-party LLM APIs, resulting in faster response times
 *    (2).
 No need for users to purchase extra API compute resources, making it cost-effective
 *    (3).
-Compared to pure cloud solutions, local operation offers better privacy
+Compared with pure cloud solutions, local operation offers better privacy

 ## Installation 🛠️